-To use the bundle files with this command you must first define them as NIM resources.
+To use the bundle files you must first define them as NIM resources.

-Copy the bundle files (xCATaixSN.bnd and xCATaixSSH.bnd) to a location where they can be defined as a NIM resource, for example "/install/nim/installp_bundle".
+Copy the bundle files (xCATaixSSL.bnd and xCATaixSSH.bnd) to a location where they can be defined as a NIM resource, for example "/install/nim/installp_bundle".

 To define the NIM resources you can run the following commands.